siliconvalleytriathlonclub/svtc-sync/README.md

     svtc-sync -ref /usr/local/etc/MemberData.csv strava

 Use the default reference member csv and validate Slack SVTC workspace users against it.
+Output all Slack users that are found in the reference file, but are listed as not active.

-    svtc-sync slack
+    svtc-sync -out NA slack

 Get usage information (same as -h, --h or -help).